OpenBCI/Documentation/website/docs/Software/CompatibleThirdPartySoftware/01-Matlab.md

 ##### liblsl-Matlab

-Follow the instalation instructions on the [liblsb-Matlab GitHub Repo](https://github.com/labstreaminglayer/liblsl-Matlab).
+Follow the installation instructions on the [liblsb-Matlab GitHub Repo](https://github.com/labstreaminglayer/liblsl-Matlab).
 Once you successfully added the correct directories and files you can use the following script to stream the OpenBCI data from your LSL stream.

 ```Matlab